 Expected Council Action

-As is customary in December, the outgoing chairs of subsidiary bodies are expected to provide a briefing on their experiences.
-The representatives of the five members completing their two-year terms on the Council at the end of 2022 and their respective chairmanships are:
+As is customary in December, the outgoing chairs of the Council’s subsidiary bodies are expected to provide a briefing on their experiences.
+The representatives of the five members completing their two-year terms on the Council at the end of 2023 and the subsidiary bodies they each chaired are:

 The practice of briefings by the outgoing chairs of subsidiary bodies was established during the Colombian presidency of the Council in December 2002.
 It is considered an important aspect of promoting transparency in the work of the sanctions committees and working groups.
 Since not all subsidiary bodies produce an annual report, this December briefing has also served over the years as a means of creating a publicly accessible institutional memory of these bodies’ activities.

 At this briefing, the chairs will be able to review developments within their committee or working group during their two-year term, assess their experience, suggest recommendations for improvements, and provide advice to their respective successors.